|

 Students should feel free to take this course as a one-time experience.

-continue their studies should expect to take this course two,
+their studies should expect to take the full three terms of the

 to initiate and mark a student’s progression in study.
 Students

-obtain the introductory licenses.
-These licenses will cover the
+the introductory licenses.
+These licenses will cover the course

 If you would like to visit the Foundation or would